timat35/Rcan/Rcan/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## News
-3rd attempt for  new submissions:
+4rd attempt for  new submissions:
-Update test units, to pass check on 32 and 64 bit system.
-Add readme.rmd
+Update Title, authors and description. delete unused hidden function